 When is the next election?

-The next election is the Primary Election, on September 14th, 2021.
+The next election is the General Election on Tuesday, November 2, 2021.

 Register to vote or update voter registration

-If you have not yet registered to vote or need to update your voter registration, you can do so online or in person
+If you have not yet registered to vote or need to update your voter registration, the best way to do so is:

 In-Person: There are several options to register in person.